Neil Bhatt: Career

 He has played many challenging roles, one of them being Zakir in Diya Aur Baati Hum which was popular among the wide to an extent that he was called back three times to the show.
+Owing to the popularity Bhatt was often accompanied along the team for fan fests that took place in Thailand and Dubai.
+In 2014 he was felicitated by the Gujarati community for his contributions to the entertainment industry as an actor.
+The actor was awarded the Swargiya Daigauri Ochavlal Joshi Rajat Padak Award by the Mumbai Lunavada Nagar Mandal on Republic Day.
 He was also seen in a daily soap playing the lead role in Tum Hi Ho Bandhu Sakha Tumhi as Bhushan Pethawala.
+Where in one of the episode Bhatt learnt magic tricks on the sets and performed it for his character's need.
 Also seen in episodic series of Zindagi Wins and Pyar Tune Kya Kiya.
 His debut film Bhanwar is an untold story of a folk puppeteer in modern Gujarat.
 Where he choreographed the songs and the film won six Gujarat State Awards, two going in the bank of Bhatt for Best Actor Debut (Jury) and Best choreographer.
-He also won GIFA Best Actor Debut for playing the titular role Bhanwar.
+He also won GIFA Best Actor Debut and Transmedia Best Debutant Actor (Judges Choice) for playing the titular role Bhanwar.
 In 2018, he portrayed the negative role of Ranveer Singh Vaghela in Colors TV's Roop - Mard Ka Naya Swaroop getting him a nomination of Gold Awards, Best Actor in Negative Role.
 From October 2020 he portrayed DCP Virat Chavan in Star Plus's Ghum Hai Kisikey Pyaar Meiin until the show took its generation leap in June 2023.

 In February 2022, he participated in Star Plus's Smart Jodi with his wife Aishwarya Sharma Bhatt.
+Where in the 3rd week the couple won Jodi Of The Week.

 Later in 2023, Neil participated in season 17 of the reality show Bigg Boss 17 along with his wife Aishwarya.
 He was evicted in 12th place on day 77.

-Bhatt portrayed the role of IAS officer Arjun Talwar in Megha Barsenge, a television drama that aired on Colors TV from August 2024 to June 26, 2025.
+Bhatt portrayed the role of IAS officer Arjun Talwar in Megha Barsenge, a television drama that aired on Colors TV from August 2024 to 26 June 2025.
+For his portrayal Bhatt received two nominations from Indian Telly Awards 2024 : Best Actor [Popular] and Fan Favorite Actor [Colors TV].